 We always have the ability to potentiate the wisdoms of those that that gone before us.
 The path may be unclear for you, parent of an autistic child, but there are people that have gone before your child, traveling their own path, and found their own way.
 I’ve found tremendous value in discovering the wisdoms of autistic mentors.
-This value is at the core of Love & Autism, our annual conference, and this year that room will be filled with wisdom.
+This value is at the core of Love & Autism.

 Maybe your family’s path can be influenced by Amy Sequenzia, unafraid and bold, creating safety in discussions about the disability aspects of autism.
 She has a clear call to action that she is not you or your expectations; rather that she will define her own life by her own terms.
 Maybe studying David Finch’s deliberate yet delightful road to self-discovery helps you find your footing.
 Blazing her own trail, Dena Gasner, (a self-proclaimed over-sharer) might invite you to discard other people’s prescription for living and carve out a unique foothold.
 Maybe Kassiane Sibley will catch your eye.
 A woman while in her twenties contributed to the neurodiversity movement in creating the term “neurodivergent,” a beautifully important term to describe brains who work in significantly different ways than societal standards.
 Each of us has our own path to navigate and mentoring under someone more traveled created confidence, competence and hope.

 Finding Your Own Way Matters